 Introduced in 1977, the F2AS was the final elaboration on the original 1971 F2.
-It came with the DP-12 viewfinder, which features center-weighted through-the-lens metering.
-The most obvious way it differs from the DP-11 viewfinder on the F2A is that the DP-11 uses a match-needle system, while the DP-12 uses LEDs to show exposure. + appears when the shot is more than one stop overexposed, +o when it is up to one stop overexposed, o when it is properly exposed, o− when it is up to one stop underexposed, and − when it is more than one stop underexposed.
+It came with the DP-12 viewfinder head, which features center-weighted through-the-lens metering.
+Nikon called their metered heads “Photomic,” and while earlier Photomic heads used match-needle systems, the DP-12 uses LEDs to show exposure. + appears when the shot is more than one stop overexposed, +o when it is up to one stop overexposed, o when it is properly exposed, o− when it is up to one stop underexposed, and − when it is more than one stop underexposed.
 Two SR44 batteries power the meter.
 Everything else about the F2AS is mechanical; you can use this camera fine without any batteries as long as you guess exposure yourself.

 The F2AS is as bulletproof as any other F2, and works just the same.
 But this one received extended service from known F2 technician Sover Wong.
 It included some new parts, all new foam seals, and a complete cleaning, lubrication, and adjustment.
 It should last the rest of my life!

 This camera, as well as a number of AI and AI-s Nikkor lenses, have been gifts to my collection from a particularly generous benefactor.
 I’m truly blessed.

 By the way, if you’re into Nikon SLRs also see my review of the F2A (here), the F3 (here), the FA (here), the N2000 (here), the N60 (here), and the N90s (here).
 Or check out all of my camera reviews here.